SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv7.0.md

 The tools require at least Java 8 but there is no known reason that a more up to date version cannot be used.
 We have regularly tested OpenJDK 8 and OpenJDK 11 with no problems.

 ## Java version of the tools
-Java version is optional and off by default.
+Part of the toolchain can be run using Java (this is optional and off by default).

-Requires the `JavaSpiNNaker` repository.

-**NB:** You still need the Python tools to use this.

-### Current situation
-You will be required to build the jar file required.
+To use it you need the JavaSpiNNaker repository, and you will be required to build the jar file required.

 Open JavaSpiNNaker in an IDE which supports maven.

 Build "SpiNNaker Java Host" with dependencies.
-This will create the `spinnaker-exe.jar` file in `SpiNNaker-front-end/target`
+This will create the SpiNNaker-comms-0.0.1-SNAPSHOT.jar file in SpiNNaker-comms/target

-It is also possible to [install maven](https://www.javahelps.com/2017/10/install-apache-maven-on-linux.html) and run "`mvn package`" on the command line from the `JavaSpiNNaker` directory.
+It is also possible to [install maven](https://www.javahelps.com/2017/10/install-apache-maven-on-linux.html) and run "mvn package" on the command line from the JavaSpiNNaker directory.

-See [Configure the environment](#Configuration) for how to active these.
+See [Configure the environment](#Configuration) for how to activate Java.

 # <a name="ide"></a> Integrated Development Environment
 Although optional, we highly recommend the use of an Integrated Development Environment (IDE).
 The code-base is large and complex and an IDE helps to simplify the development process.
 Within the team at Manchester, we use two IDEs with different benefits and issues.
 The installation of these is detailed below.

  * [PyCharm](https://www.jetbrains.com/pycharm/) — Version 4.5.3 has been tested but other versions should also work.
 This is very good for Python development and supports C development as well to some degree.
 Java development is not supported in this client.
 PyCharm is good at working out the links between Python code.

  * [Eclipse](https://eclipse.org/downloads/eclipse-packages/) — Eclipse Oxygen has been thoroughly tested, but other versions should also work.
 So far, we have been downloading the "Eclipse IDE for Java Developers" as the starting point, and then adding the packages as detailed below.
 Eclipse supports development in multiple languages through the addition of plugins.
 Several plugins exist for doing a wide variety of development tasks, including Python, C and Java; Eclipse is the way to go if you are planning on developing in Java.
 However, Eclipse is known to require quite a lot of memory (around 1GB just for eclipse).
-Plugins required are:
+A non-exhaustive list of plugins required are:
     * PyDev — This is required for Python Development.
 This can be installed from the Eclipse Marketplace (Help → Eclipse MarketPlace…) by searching for `pydev`.
     * CDT — This is required for C Development.
 This has to be installed from the Help → Install New Software… menu option.
 Here, paste in this URL: CDT — `http://download.eclipse.org/tools/cdt/releases/9.0`.
 You can then select to install "C/C++ Development Tools" as well as "C/C++ GCC Cross Compiler Support", "C/C++ Autotools Support" and "C/C++ GDB Hardware Debugging".
     * AnyEditTools — This optional plugin enables useful features like converting tabs to spaces and removing trailing spaces on save.
 This can be installed from the Eclipse Marketplace (Help → Eclipse MarketPlace…) by searching for `AnyEditTools`.